 - 6.1 If any staff member suspects that a child may be a victim of abuse, they immediately inform the DSL of their concerns.
 Abuse can be of a sexual, emotional or physical nature.
 It can also be the result of neglect. - 6.2 In most circumstances when a child alleges abuse the Designated Safeguarding Lead will notify the parents at the earliest opportunity.
-However, in certain circumstances (usually in response to an allegation of physical or sexual abuse within the family) referral to Children's Services (and thereby to the Police) may be made first. - 6.3 All staff should have an awareness of any children who may benefit from 'Early Help' support to prevent concerns from escalating.
+However, in certain circumstances (usually in response to an allegation of physical or sexual abuse within the family) referral to Children's Services (and thereby to the Police) may be made first. - 6.3 Early help is support for children of all ages that improves a family's resilience and outcomes or reduces the chance of a problem getting worse.
+All staff should have an awareness of any children who may benefit from 'Early Help' support to prevent concerns from escalating.
 Staff should discuss any concerns with the Designated Safeguarding Lead. - 6.4 The Designated Safeguarding Lead will log all concerns and work with the appropriate agencies e.g. Children's Services.
 The Academies receive advice and guidance from their local Child Safeguarding Advisors.
-Academies use the common referral procedures available on line as per their Local Authority. - 6.5 If a pupil personally confides an incident and only wishes to speak to you, you should: - Inform them that you have a responsibility to report all incidents of abuse. - Reassure them they have done the right thing. - Leave questioning to the Police / Children's Services.
-If you contaminate evidence with incorrect questioning you may put the child at risk. - Be honest about what happens next.
-If a child has told you about an incident, it is because they want help and look to you to give help. - Contact the Designated Safeguarding Lead, personally and immediately (in their absence, the Deputy Designated Safeguarding Lead or the Head Teacher). - Make detailed notes immediately (no later than one hour later) of what the child has said quoting the child's words verbatim.
-This referral should be completed on CPOMS and if you have handwritten any notes, these should be scanned and attached to your referral. - Be aware that if you are unable to speak to the Designated Safeguarding Lead (e.g. out of Academy hours), you have a duty to report your concerns to Children's Services.
+Academies use the common referral procedures available on line as per their Local Authority. - 6.5 The Designated safeguarding lead should keep written records of all concerns, discussions and decisions, including the rationale for those decisions on CPOMS.
+This includes instances were referrals were or were not made to another agency. - 6.6 If a pupil personally confides an incident and only wishes to speak to you, you should: - 6.6.1 Inform them that you have a responsibility to report all incidents of abuse to the DSL. - 6.6.2 Reassure them they have done the right thing. - 6.6.3 Leave questioning to the Police / Children's Services.
+If you contaminate evidence with incorrect questioning you may put the child at risk.

-6.6 All staff are aware that should a child disclose that they are a victim of female genital mutilation, a phone call to the Police, dialling 999, must be made immediately.
+- 6.6.4 Be honest about what happens next.
+If a child has told you about an incident, it is because they want help and look to you to give help. - 6.6.5 Contact the Designated Safeguarding Lead, personally and immediately (in their absence, the Deputy Designated Safeguarding Lead or the Head Teacher). - 6.6.6 Make detailed notes immediately (no later than one hour later) of what the child has said quoting the child's words verbatim.
+These detailed notes should be completed on CPOMS and if you have handwritten any notes, these should be scanned and attached to this. - 6.6.7 Be aware that if you are unable to speak to the Designated Safeguarding Lead (e.g. out of Academy hours), you have a duty to report your concerns to Children's Services. - 6.7 All staff are aware that should a child disclose that they are a victim of female genital mutilation, a phone call to the Police, dialling 999, must be made immediately.

-6.7 The member of staff should not:
+6.8 The member of staff should not: